tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - what should it mean when someone says, "I love you?"
+- is mankind born good or bad?

 - what is something (an event) from your childhood that has affected you the most?
 - who were your childhood heroes?
 - what was your neighborhood like growing up?
 - as a child, what did you want to be when you grew up?
+- what did you want me to be when I grew up?
 - what was the most mischievous thing you did as a youngster?
 - how did you pull yourself out of ruts during tough times in your childhood?
 - how did you handle peer pressure when you were growing up?